jrKok/modern-openGL-in-VR-for-X-Plane/README.md

 This code can be easily adapted to render a texture or drawing a set of primitives on the viewport.
 It doesn't alter XPLMDrawString in either case (2D or VR).

-*** Disclaimers
+*** Disclaimers and Credits :

-Developed in the Qt IDE, under the LGPL licence(https://www.gnu.org/licenses/lgpl-3.0.en.html), no Qt libraries are used.
+1) This Code was developed in the Qt IDE, under the LGPL licence(https://www.gnu.org/licenses/lgpl-3.0.en.html), no Qt libraries are used.
+Hence the code presented here falls under the same licence.
+2) openGL implementation is done with the help of The OpenGL Extension Wrangler Library (GLEW Library), authoring and licensing information : https://github.com/nigels-com/glew#authors